javascript-tutorial/en.javascript.info/1-js/2-first-steps/18-function-basics/article.md

 */!*
 ```

-The call executes the code of the function.
-Here we will see the message shown two times.
+The call `showMessage()` executes the code of the function.
+Here we will see the message two times.

-In this example we can see one of the main purposes of the functions: to evade code duplication.
+This example clearly demonstrates one of the main purposes of the functions: to evade code duplication.

 If we ever need to change the message or the way it is shown -- it's enough to modify the code in one place: the function which outputs it.